 - 1/4 small red onion thinly sliced

-On floured surface use rolling pin to roll out dough into a 9" circle (does not have to perfect!)
+On floured surface use rolling pin to roll out one dough ball into a 9" circle (does not have to perfect!)

 Spread a thin layer of corn meal on pizza paddle.
 Transfer dough onto paddle.